bcgov/platform-developer-docs/provision-new-openshift-project.md

 **Note: The onboarding meeting with the Platform Product Director is a prerequisite to having a project provisioning request approved.**

-**For AG teams only**: Contact Ryan Loiselle at Ryan.Loiselle@gov.bc.ca to submit the request for you. <!-- same as above?
-Is there a generic alt for this? -->
+**For Attorney General (AG) teams only**: Contact Ryan Loiselle at Ryan.Loiselle@gov.bc.ca to submit the request for you.

 OpenShift namespaces are auto-generated at provisioning in the form of `<generated alphanumeric string>-<environment>`.
 We call them `project license plates`.